 The decision where to reside, or rather where one calls home is one of the most important decisions a family makes.
-It significantly impacts their happiness, comfort, and to some extent even their health.
-The selection of a home should go well beyond financial considerations.
-It should include questions of convenience to schools, shopping and work.
-It should include apartment size, comfort, and amenities.
-It should also include the reputation of the owner and building staff.
+Location of where to live significantly impacts happiness, comfort, and to some extent even their health.
+The selection of a home or apartment should go well beyond financial considerations.
+It should include questions of convenience to schools, shopping, work, and transportation.
+It should include apartment size, comfort, reputation, and amenities.

 Location: Is it Important or Isn’t it?

-After financial consideration, location should be given the very next priority with regards to the selection of a residence.
-Typical primary travel destinations are work, school, shopping, and visits to family and friends.
+After financial consideration, location of an apartment community should be given the very next priority with regards to the selection of a residence.
+Typical primary travel destinations are work, school, shopping, transportation, and visits to family and friends.
 Not to be overlooked is travel to houses of worship, recreation, entertainment, and cultural centers.
 It is important to consider the relationship of the apartment to the above destinations from the perspective of distance, time and cost of travel.
-Consideration should also be given to the walkability of an apartment building location.

 Easy Access to Downtown

 Living in the suburbs has its benefits, but living in the city generally allows for a greater selection of shopping and educational opportunities.
 Cities are also where an overwhelming majority of the national and regional cultural (museums of art, history and science) and entertainment centers (such as ballparks, and theaters) are to be found.
-The advantages of downtown are reversed with regards to access to recreation facilities and parks.
+The advantages of downtown can often be reversed with regards to access to recreation facilities and parks.
 Areas of cities outside of their downtown, as well as, most suburban municipalities have considerably more parks and sport specific recreational ball fields.
-With the advent of GPS, it is a relatively simple task to develop a proposed route and travel time to your desired destination.
+With the advent of tools like Google Maps and Bing Maps, it is a relatively simple task to develop a proposed route and travel time to your desired destination.
 Google (and other sites) allow you to not only consider driving time, but travel time via any combination of driving, train and walking routes.
 Even if you are somewhat familiar with an area, the use of such a tool will quickly provide answers that allow you to compare one location to another.
 If you commute to work or school on a regular basis, the cost and time of travel is of primary consideration.